 I have looked into this a couple times over the years and continue to not pursue it due to cost.
 Instead, I keep some savings to get me through a rough patch until other arrangements could be figured out.
 Savings is something to work into your prices.
 All businesses have to do that.

 Here are some basic things I recommend:

 - Allow credit card or online payments and let go of the expense (usually about 3% of the sale).
 It’s a cost of doing business that will most likely help you make more than you could without it.
-Plus you usually only pay when you use it, which is a nice arrangement.
+Plus you usually only pay when you use it, which is a very handy arrangement.

-- Choose a credit card merchant system (e.g., Paypal, Square) that works for your needs.
+- Choose a credit card merchant system (e.g., Paypal, Square, Stripe) that works for your needs.
 Ask people in your field what they find best.
-Also when you have a website, the host will have certain online payment systems they integrate with and you can simply choose among those options.
+Also when you have a website, your website host will have certain online payment systems they integrate with and you can simply choose among those options.

 - When possible, have people pay in advance to hold a spot in your calendar.
 It’s clear and simple for everyone and you’re not stuck trying to track loose ends after the fact.

 - Have clear written agreements with clients on how payment, cancellations, and refunds work.
 Everyone’s happier that way.